1.11.8 Servicewide Electronic Research Program (SERP)

 Note:

-2. After a SERP approved IRM is published, the SERP staff downloads the IRM files directly from the Electronic Publishing Website and converts the files to HTML for posting to SERP.
-This is transparent to IRM Authors.
+2. After a SERP approved IRM is published, the SERP staff downloads the IRM files directly from the Electronic Publishing website and converts the files to HTML for posting to SERP.
+This is transparent to IRM authors.

-3. Upon completion of the above, the SERP staff notifies the author that the IRM is posted on SERP.
+3. Upon completion of the above, the SERP staff notifies the author the IRM is posted on SERP.

 Adding Alerts